AKASH-PRASAD7/material-kit-react/README.md

      - `/dashboard`: Access comprehensive dashboard data and analytics.
    - **Permissions**:
      - Full access to all backend APIs and frontend pages.
-     - Ability to perform CRUD operations on users, products, and blogs.
+     - Ability to update user roles and manage user data.
-     - Access to all dashboard features for data visualization and management.

 2. **Operations**